This FAQ is for applicants for MS and PhD research degrees in Ecology and Evolutionary Biology.

 All applicants to the PhD and research MS programs should check the box on the Graduate School application form indicating that they are applying for financial support in the form of a Graduate Assistantship.
 We also strongly encourage all applicants to indicate interest in all internal fellowships for which they are eligible by checking the appropriate boxes on the application form.
 PhD applicants may be eligible for both the Jorgensen Fellowship and the Harriott Fellowship; MS applicants may be eligible for the Crandall Fellowship.
 The Graduate Admissions and Awards Committee handles the fellowship nomination process after applications have been submitted.
 Domestic students may also wish to apply for federal financial aid.
 All applicants are encouraged to apply for outside fellowships for which they are eligible.

 Does it matter whether I apply to the MS or PhD program?
-The Department does not have a set preference for either MS or PhD students, although some advisors have preferences.
-Thus, if you are unsure which degree you are interested in, you are encouraged to discuss this question with your prospective advisor.
+The department does not have a set preference for either MS or PhD students, although some advisors have preferences.
+If you are unsure which degree you are interested in, you are encouraged to discuss this question with your prospective advisor.

 I’m not sure whose lab I’m most interested in; will my application be considered anyway?
-The Admissions Committee evaluates all completed applications.
+The admissions committee evaluates all completed applications.
 However, students who have not identified a major advisor are at a substantial disadvantage in the admissions process.
 Thus, applicants are urged to correspond with prospective advisors prior to completing the application process.
+You can find a list of faculty who can advise EEB graduate students here.

 I’m an international applicant.
 Are there additional rules for me?
 The University maintains an FAQ for international applicants here.
 Because of our commitment to funding our students, the Department generally only admits students who meet the University’s English proficiency requirement for teaching assistants, or who have evidence of alternative funding (such as a fellowship or research assistantship).
 International applicants who have studied in an international institution that uses English as the language of instruction may be exempted from English proficiency testing; please check the University’s policy on exemptions, here.